-Coaches are parents, teachers, neighbours, and ethical leaders in their communities.
-They listen to lead, encourage, and inspire our country's athletes and participants, in every sport, at every level.
+Coaches are parents, teachers, neighbours, and leaders in their communities.
+They encourage and inspire our country's athletes and participants, in every sport, at every level.

 What motivates someone to become a coach?

 It's their passion to help others and themselves to reach higher, both in sport and in life.